inisqbd3189374/note/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, readable, and maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity and clarity enhance debugging, while over-engineering can lead to unnecessary complexity and introduce new bugs."

 In other words, don't try to optimize your code before you understand where the actual bottlenecks are.
 Start with a solid foundation of good design principles, write clean and understandable code, then fine-tune for performance based on data-driven insights from profiling.
 This approach saves time and effort by avoiding speculative optimizations that might not make any significant difference in the end.

+# 2024-01-12
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity and over-engineering.
+Remember that code is read far more often than it's written, so prioritize clarity and understandability.
+Continuously refactor and improve your codebase.
+Also, embrace testing as a means to ensure reliability and facilitate change.
+Lastly, remember that programming is not just about writing code but also about solving problems effectively."

+In essence, keep it simple, clear, and well-tested — this will lead to better software in the long run.